verana-labs/verifiable-trust-vpr-spec/spec.md

 The [[ref: DID]] directory is a public database of [[ref: DID]] that can be used by crawlers to index the metadata of the [[ref: VS]] provided by these [[ref: DID]].

 Search engines simply need to iterate over the [[ref: DID Directory]] and index [[ref: VSs]] based on [[ref: VS]] metadata (DID Document, presented credentials,...)
-For example, the DID directory is essential to dts browsers, such as social dts browsers, cdn dts browsers,... but can although be used by a general classic form-based **search engine** that would return simple link(s) for accessing [[ref: VSs]].
+For example, the DID directory is essential to Verifiable User Agents (VUAs), such as social browsers, cdn browsers,... but can although be used by a general classic form-based **search engine** that would return simple link(s) for accessing [[ref: VSs]].

 Any [[ref: participant]] can register a [[ref: DID]] in the DID directory by passing some [[ref: trust fees]] and/or [[ref: trust deposit]] .